Skip to content

 Values

-Organizers of self-organized action and cores of competencies.
-There is no competent action without values - values constitute competent action.
-Values can only be appropriated through self-action, self-organized.
+Organizers of self-organized action and cores of competences.
+There is no competent action without values – values constitute competent action.
+Values can only be acquired through one's own action, in a self-organized way.

 Values Diagnostics

-Recording of action-guiding values of persons and teams.
+Capture of the action-guiding values of individuals and teams.
 Valcom enables the measurement of values as a basis for targeted development and cultural fit.

 Values Interiorization

-Competence development requires value appropriation (value interiorization).
-Value interiorization is the 'eye of the needle' through which all knowledge must pass to become action-effective.
+Competence development requires the appropriation of values (values interiorization).
+Values interiorization is the 'eye of the needle' through which all knowledge must pass in order to become effective in action.

 Workplace Learning

 Competence development at the workplace and in work processes.
-According to the 30/30/30/10 or 70/20/10 model, the most effective way to develop values and competencies.
-Learning and working are no longer separated, but integrated.
+According to the 30/30/30/10 or 70/20/10 model, the most effective way to values and competence development.
+Learning and working are no longer separated but integrated.

-Discover how Valcom transforms scientific concepts into user-friendly software - with around 390 soft skills, AI-supported diagnostics and meaningful radar charts.
+Find out how Valcom translates the scientific concepts into user-friendly software – with around 390 soft skills, AI-supported diagnostics and meaningful radar charts.